sanity-io/image-url/README.md

 ## Custom CDN domains

+> ℹ️ This feature is available to select Enterprise accounts.
+Get in touch with your sales executive to learn more.

 You can specify a custom `baseUrl` in the builder options in order to override the default (`https://cdn.sanity.io`):

 ```js